 To modify the properties of a text frame, first select the frame by clicking on the border that surrounds it.
-Then choose the Object > Properties command.
+Then invoke the Object > Properties command to bring up the associated dialog.

-Hint: You can also double-click on the border of the text frame to invoke this command.
+Hint: This command can also be invoked by double-clicking on the border of the text frame.